 Buckled carriers can also be a great alternative and can quickly be learned by an older child, meaning they can eventually put the child in the sling themselves without adult intervention.
 Thus growing their self-confidence and independence further.

-Although babywearing siblings is not something that is regularly seen in western parenting, its a practise that is undertaken in other countries frequently.
+Although babywearing siblings is not something that is regularly seen in western parenting, it’s a practice that is undertaken in other countries frequently.
 The famous African saying “It takes a village to raise a child” really bares relevance to sibling babywearing.
 By emboldening our children to take an active role in teaching their siblings and bonding with them.
 We are positively inputting into some life lessons that will be drawn upon throughout their whole life.

 If you have any more questions on siblings wearing a sling, pop them in the comments section below.